Okuma America Hosts Technology Showcase, December 10-12, 2013

 Members of Partners in THINC will demonstrate how peripheral equipment such as tooling, gaging, workholding, automation, and CNC control software can be integrated with Okuma technology to improve productivity.
 This three-day event features a wide array of learning opportunities, allowing each attendee to customize the experience.
 Featured areas include:

-Proprietary Okuma technologies including Collision Avoidance System, Thermal Active Stabilizer, Machining-Navi, Super-NURBS, Turn-Cut and 5-Axis Auto Tuning System
+Proprietary Okuma technologies including Collision Avoidance System, Thermo Active Stabilizer, Machining-Navi, Super-NURBS, Turn-Cut and 5-Axis Auto Tuning System

 Drawing-to-part demonstrations show the process of taking a concept from design to a shippable part, for a variety of applications utilizing technology from Partners in THINC